cmayron/Legal-Calculus/README.md

 **Foundation Architecture of the Legal Calculus Educational System (LCES) **

-The Legal Calculus Environment System is built on six interlocking calculi.
+The Legal Calculus Educational System is built on six interlocking calculi.
 These modules define how the system analyzes, teaches, and structures procedural reasoning.
 They form the backbone of the GitHub repository.